Bead Glossary A to J

 A transparent or translucent stone that has had its back face coated with gold, silver, or coloured foil in order to enhance the colour and brilliance of the the stone by reflecting back more light.
 Typically used in costume jewellery and Rhinestones.

-FOIL-LINED or FOILED BEADS
+FOIL LINED or FOILED BEADS

 A glass bead made around a tiny piece of silver or gold foil.
 The metal foil used can be 24 ct gold, Sterling Silver, or simply gold or silver coloured metal.
 Genuine Murano glass beads use pure metal and this is reflected in their price.